Skip to content

 Restaurants and Bars in Puglia

-From rustic beachside trattorias to trendy bars, you’ll find a variety of dining options along Puglia’s coast, serving up fresh seafood and local specialities.
+From rustic beachside trattorias to trendy bars, you’ll find various dining options along Puglia’s coast, serving fresh seafood and local specialities.
 Check out some of these bars and restaurants below and discover the region’s rich culinary scene.

 Restaurants in Puglia

-From delicious fresh seafood to homemade pasta dishes, you will not be disappointed with the level of culinary skill in Puglia.
+From delicious fresh seafood to homemade pasta dishes, you will not be disappointed with Puglia’s culinary skill level.

 Osteria del Tempo Perso (Ostuni)